Ufton Nervet rail crash: Collision

 On 6 November 2004, the train departed Paddington on time at 17:35, making its first scheduled stop at before departing one minute late at 18:03.
 After clearing speed restrictions at Southcote Junction on the down line, the train accelerated towards the line speed of 100 mph.

 Immediately preceding the collision, an off-duty Thames Valley Police officer happened upon Drysdale manoeuvring his Mazda 323 between the barriers on the level crossing before switching off the lights and ignition.
 Drysdale appeared to ignore the officer, who was flashing his headlights and sounding his horn.
 At 18:11, the train reached the strike-in point, triggering the crossing sequence.
 The police officer attempted to use the emergency telephone.

 Travelling at 98 mph, Martin applied the emergency brake 2–3 seconds before the collision.
 At 18:12, the train collided with the car.
 The impact trapped the car's engine block beneath the train's leading axle, lifting the wheelset and causing the bogie to yaw.
 This in turn made wheel flanges climb and derail.
 The train continued upright for 91 m until it reached a set of points at the start of a loop, causing a "catastrophic derailment" of all vehicles.
 The leading power car came to rest on its side 360 m beyond the point of derailment.
-The passenger carriages were at varying angles relative to both the vertical and the direction of travel, and the third passenger carriage (coach D) had been folded horizontally around a bogie after it embedded in an embankment.
+The passenger carriages were at varying angles relative to both the vertical and the direction of travel, and the third passenger carriage (coach F) had been folded horizontally around a bogie that had embedded in the embankment.

 Approximate plan of the aftermath of the rail crash.
 The train had been travelling on the down line towards Plymouth when it was derailed.

-Six people were killed at the scene: the car's driver, the train driver, and four passengers.
+Six people were killed at the scene: Drysdale, Martin, and four passengers.
 Passengers were ejected through broken windows, including at least two (and as many as four) of the fatalities.
 All of the passengers who were killed—as well as the majority of those who sustained non-fatal injuries—had been travelling in coaches D and E.